-3.1.18 Magnitude of Exceedance Thresholds (MAGEX)
+3.1.18 Magnitude of Exceedence Thresholds (MAGEX)

-The 10% rule discussed in the previous section provides a reasonable tool for determining the minimum number of water quality violations needed to assess a water as impaired under most conditions (i.e. when sample exceedances are generally within the range of sampling and analysis error).
+The 10% rule discussed in the previous section provides a reasonable tool for determining the minimum number of water quality violations needed to assess a water as impaired under most conditions (i.e. when sample exceedences are generally within the range of sampling and analysis error).
 It does not, however, account for situations where water quality criteria are exceeded by large amounts and it is obvious that there is an impairment.
 In such cases, just a few samples should be needed to make an impairment decision.

-To address these situations, "Magnitude of Exceedance Thresholds" (MAGEX) were established for many of the assessment parameters presented in Section 3.2.
-As shown in Section 3.2, MAGEX are typically set well beyond the standard water quality criteria or as a function of measurement precision +/- the standard criteria; consequently, when MAGEX thresholds are exceeded, one can be reasonably confident that there is an exceedance of the water quality criteria.
+To address these situations, "Magnitude of Exceedence Thresholds" (MAGEX) were established for many of the assessment parameters presented in Section 3.2.
+As shown in Section 3.2, MAGEX are typically set well beyond the standard water quality criteria or as a function of measurement precision +/- the standard criteria; consequently, when MAGEX thresholds are exceeded, one can be reasonably confident that there is an exceedence of the water quality criteria.
 As a general rule, if two or more samples exceeded the MAGEX, waters were assessed as impaired (i.e. not supporting), regardless of the total number of samples taken.
+Exceptions may be made when there are few other measurements, rare conditions (such as very low or high flow), or when there are no other "regular" exceedence (non-MAGEX exceedences).